 - transmissions of the Nsch,Tx,PSFCH PSFCHs would overlap in time with receptions of the Nsch,Rx,PSFCH PSFCHs

-the UE transmits or receives only a set of PSFCHs corresponding to the smallest priority field value, as determined by a first set of SCI format 1-A and a second set of SCI format 1-A [5, TS 38.212] that are respectively associated with the Nsch,Tx,PSFCH PSFCHs and the Nsch,Rx,PSFCH PSFCHs.
+the UE transmits or receives only a set of PSFCHs corresponding to the smallest priority field value, as determined by a first set of SCI format 1-A and a second set of SCI format 1-A [5, TS 38.212] that are respectively associated with the Nsch,Tx,PSFCH PSFCHs with HARQ-ACK information and the Nsch,Rx,PSFCH PSFCHs with HARQ-ACK information when one or more of the PSFCHs provide HARQ-ACK information.
+If none of the Nsch,Tx,PSFCH PSFCHs and none of the Nsch,Rx,PSFCH PSFCHs provide HARQ-ACK information, the UE transmits or receives only a set of PSFCHs corresponding to the smallest priority value of the first set of PSFCHs and the second set of PSFCHs that are respectively associated with the Nsch,Tx,PSFCH PSFCHs and the Nsch,Rx,PSFCH PSFCHs when the PSFCHs provide conflict information.

-If a UE would transmit Nsch,Tx,PSFCH PSFCHs in a PSFCH transmission occasion, the UE transmits NTx,PSFCH PSFCHs corresponding to the smallest NTx,PSFCH priority field values indicated in all SCI formats 1-A associated with the PSFCH transmission occasion.
+If a UE would transmit Nsch,Tx,PSFCH PSFCHs in a PSFCH transmission occasion, the UE first transmits NTx,PSFCH PSFCHs with HARQ-ACK information corresponding to the smallest NTx,PSFCH priority field values.
+Subsequently, the UE transmits remaining PSFCHs with conflict information corresponding to the smallest remaining priority field values from the NTx,PSFCH priority field values, if any.

 16.2.4.3 Simultaneous SL and UL transmissions/receptions